Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 • zero quota,

-• repeated webhook within deduplication window,
+• a repeated webhook inside the deduplication window,

 • remaining_quota=1 with current_replicas=max_replicas,

-• soft_clamp conflict with blast_radius_limit.
+• conflict of soft_clamp with blast_radius_limit.

 python3 scripts/spec_ci/lint_spec.py spec/incident-autoscale.md